clementblaudeau/celsius/README.md

 ## Project structure
 ### Trees.v
-Contains the inductive definition of the language.
+Contains the inductive definition of the language and other structures used:

+ - `Expr`: language expressions
+ - `Method`, `Field`, `Class`, `Program`: Constructors of language structures
+ - `Result` : result type for the evaluator

+### Eval.v
+Defines the evaluator and helpers